aequorea/pitest/README.md

         }
     }

 We tested these routines on linux using the gcc compiler with -O3 optimization.
 We sorted arrays of 100,000 random integers.
 Here are some results.
-The percentage shown is the improvement of the pointerized routine over the indexed one.
+The percentages shown are the improvement of the pointerized routine over the indexed one.

     Intel(R) Core(TM) i5-4690 CPU @ 3.50GHz
     gcc (Ubuntu 7.3.0-27ubuntu1~18.04) 7.3.0